 Calibrase® - A resilient wheel composed of resilient binder and aluminum oxide or silicon carbide abrasive particles.
 Frequently used to evaluate rigid specimens.

 Calibrade® - A non-resilient wheel composed of a vitrified (clay) binder and silicon carbide or aluminum oxide abrasive particles.
 Frequently used to evaluate flexible specimens.

 For both Calibrase and Calibrade wheels, different grades are furnished to meet varying requirements of abrasive action.
 The composition of Genuine Taber abrading wheels has been carefully chosen to reproduce normal service wear.
 The quality and uniformity of these wheels is maintained by continuous inspection sampling and tightly controlled manufacturing processes.

 Wheels are sold in pairs, and shipped in tight-lidded containers to prevent damage.
-Each wheel is labeled "LEFT HAND (or RIGHT HAND)" to assure that the mounting position will be duplicated after the wheels have been removed and later re-installed.
+Each wheel is labeled "LEFT WHEEL (or RIGHT WHEEL)" to assure that the mounting position will be duplicated after the wheels have been removed and later re-installed.
 For Calibrase and Calibrade wheels, the label is also used to indicate the minimum diameter of the wheels (1.75 inch or 44.45 mm OD).
 When the wheel is worn to the label, it must be replaced.

 Depending on the abradant type and test specimen, the wheel surface may change (i.e. become clogged) due to the transfer of material from the test specimen to the abrading wheel, and must be cleaned at frequent intervals.
 Click here for information on Refacing Options.
 As the abrasive coefficient of the wheels can also be altered by oil and other contaminants, handle only the sides of the wheels.